airtasker/proxay/README.md

 - **Mimic mode**: Records requests the first time it encounters them, then replays them (record then replay).
 - **Passthrough mode**: Proxies requests without persisting them (like a conventional proxy).

+Proxay is language-agnostic: it's just a server.
+Your code doesn't need to be written in JavaScript to benefit from using it.

 ## Installing

 Make sure you have [NPM](https://www.npmjs.com) installed, then run: